bubtroniq/weather-app/README.md

 - As a new site user, I want to check their social media so that I can determine whether they are trustworthy.

 ### Returning Site Users
-- As a returning site user, I would like to find weather information easy and fast.
+- As a returning site user, I would like to find weather information easy, accurate and fast.

 ### Site Admin
 - As a site administrator, I should be able to help users find detailed weather information for the location they are looking for.